HoussemGuirat/chat_with_mistral/README.md

-# Enova Robotic Chat System
+# Chat With Mistral

-This repository contains a test folder for the **Enova Robotic Chat System** with the **Mistral 7B-instruct** model integrated.
+This repository contains a test folder of our project utilizing **Mistral 7B-instruct** model.
 Additionally, a **Retrieval-Augmented Generation (RAG)** system has been added on top to enhance its capabilities.

 ## Project Setup